...

 Be dependent on their parent who is an Australian citizen, eligible New Zealand citizen or Australian permanent visa holder

-Yes, for the Subclass 802 Child visa, the child must be dependent on a parent who is either an Australian citizen, eligible New Zealand citizen, or Australian permanent visa holder.
+For the Subclass 802 Child visa, the child must be dependent on a parent who is either an Australian citizen, eligible New Zealand citizen, or Australian permanent visa holder.
 The child can be the biological child, adopted child, or stepchild (only from a former parent) of the sponsoring parent.
 However, it’s important to note that if the stepparent is currently married to or in a de facto relationship with the child’s biological or adopted parent, the child does not meet the dependency requirement for this visa.

 If the child was adopted after their parent became an Australian citizen, Australian permanent visa holder, or eligible New Zealand citizen, the adoption must meet one of the following criteria: